Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Alan Chave for discussion on missing-data power spectrum estimators.
 This material is based upon work supported by the U.S. Department of Energy, 529 Office of Science, under contract number DE-AC02-06CH11357.
-Additional funding was provided by the Bartol Research Institute.
+Additional funding was provided by the Bartol Research Institute. {We thank the contribution of an anonymous reviewer for their remarks on an earlier version of this work.}

 The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (“Argonne”).
 Argonne, a U.S. Department of Energy Office of Science laboratory, is operated under Contract No.\ DE-AC02-06CH11357.
 The U.S. Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
 The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan. http://energy.gov/downloads/doe-public-access-plan